 If you continue to have a valid complaint, London Homestays will search for a new host family that matches your original request as closely as possible.
 This is done on a case by case basis and is at the management’s discretion.
 We must always ensure we are fair to both students/guests and host families and will always try and resolve any smaller issues first.

-“We have been working with London Homestays for over 5 years.
+“We have been working with London Homestays since 2011.
 With their support, we have managed to achieve a high level of customer satisfaction.
 We strongly recommend London Homestays to anyone who’s looking for quality, reliability and exceptional customer service.”Alex Fernandes, Accommodation & Visa Compliance Manager, Malvern House London

 “Having worked with them since 2013, I can state that London Homestays have always taken care to match our students with suitable host families.
 They have a very friendly yet professional approach to their work.
 Our students have enjoyed staying at their homestays.
 Overall, students say that their host families are attentive and welcoming.”Carl Roberton, Principal, Stafford House School of English